 Visit www.victorianenergysaver.vic.gov.au for more information on ways to reduce your energy bill.

 The Scorecard certificate provides home upgrade options to improve your home's star rating and comfort.
 These options are produced through the Scorecard tool, and the Scorecard assessor will also consider your particular circumstances, to provide home upgrade advice.

-You can trust the Scorecard tool as it is backed by the Victorian Government and based on the best available evidence.
-Scorecard assessors are accredited by the Victorian Government and are required to demonstrate a high level of home assessment skills to become accredited.
+You can trust the Scorecard tool as it is backed by government and based on the best available evidence.
+Scorecard assessors are accredited by government and are required to demonstrate a high level of home assessment skills to become accredited.
 All assessors are regularly audited.

 Your decision to upgrade depends on your personal needs and budget.
 For example, if noise is an issue, double glazing may be a priority, but if your windows are new this may not be a sensible option.

 We recommend you obtain more than one quotation before processing with a home upgrade.

 Some Scorecard assessors also offer upgrade services.
 They are required to inform you if they gain any benefit from recommending any products or services.

 We recommend you obtain a number of quotations before you make a decision on an upgrade.
 It is your decision whether to undertake energy efficiency upgrades following an assessment.

 The Scorecard is a unique program that provides an energy star rating for your home.
 In the same way as a fridge or washing machine has a star rating, a Scorecard rating represents the energy cost of the fixed appliances in your home.

 - was developed for existing homes, providing a rating and upgrade options